frameable/fuzzyset/README.md

 ##### options

 - `synonyms` - Object with keys as alias terms pointing to canonical terms.
-For example, `{ nyc: 'New York City', philly: 'Philadelphia' }`
+Ex: `{ nyc: 'New York City', philly: 'Philadelphia' }`

 - `stopwords` - Array of terms that should be ignored for having no semantic meaning.
-For example, `['a', 'an', 'of', 'the', '&']`
+Ex: `['a', 'an', 'of', 'the', '&']`

-- `tokenMatchFactor` - How much score weight to give to matching normalized tokens.
+- `tokenMatchFactor` - Weight to give to matching normalized tokens.
 Default `0.5`.

-- `tokenPrefixFactor` - How much score weight to give to terms matching prefixes.
+- `tokenPrefixFactor` - Weight to give to terms matching prefixes.
 Default `0.25`.

-- `prefixFactor` - How much score weight to give to direct document prefix term matching.
+- `prefixFactor` - Weight to give to direct document prefix term matching.
 Default `0.12`

-- `vaccuumFactor` - How much score weight to give to consonant terms with vowels removed.
+- `vaccuumFactor` - Weight to give to consonant terms with vowels removed.
 Default `0.8`